We don’t deep fry things very often tbh.

 - 2 tbsp extra virgin olive oil

 - Drizzle a little olive oil in a pan over a medium heat.
-While the oil heats up, peel and finely dice the onion and garlic.
-Add the onion to the pan and fry for 10 minutes or until soft, then add the garlic and fry for 2 mins.
+Add the onion and fry for 10 minutes or until soft, then add the garlic and fry for 2 minutes.

 - Add the rice to the pan and fry for 2 minutes.
-Pour in the wine and simmer for 3-5 minutes or until the liquid has mostly evaporated.
+Pour in the wine and simmer for 3–5 minutes or until the liquid has mostly evaporated.
 Meanwhile, prepare the vegetable stock in a saucepan and bring it to a gentle simmer so it remains hot.
 Add a ladle of stock to the pan, then stir until the liquid has been fully absorbed.
-Continue adding the stock a ladle at a time until the risotto rice is cooked (this should take around 20–25 minutes).
+Continue adding the stock a ladle at a time until the rice is cooked (this should take around 20–25 minutes).
 If you run out of stock, simply top up with hot water from a kettle.

-- Meanwhile chop the parsley and zest the lemon.
-Once the risotto is ready, transfer it to a large dish and stir in the chopped parsley, lemon zest, juice from the lemon, nutritional yeast and pinches of salt and pepper.
+- Once the risotto is ready, transfer it to a large dish and stir in the chopped parsley, lemon zest, lemon juice, nutritional yeast and pinches of salt and pepper.
 Set the risotto to one side until fully cool.

-- Next, for the pesto, add the pine nuts to a clean pan over a medium heat and toast for 2-5 minutes or until golden brown.
-Then add them to a food processor or a pestle and mortar, along with the sun dried tomatoes, nutritional yeast, basil leaves, juice of the lemon half, chilli flakes, pinches of salt & pepper, and extra virgin olive oil.
-Peel and roughly chop the garlic clove, and add it to the food processor or pestle and mortar, and process or grind everything into a rough paste.
+- Next, for the pesto, put the pine nuts into a clean pan over a medium heat and toast for 2–5 minutes or until golden brown.
+Put them into a food processor or a pestle and mortar, along with the sun-dried tomatoes, nutritional yeast, basil leaves, lemon juice, chilli flakes, garlic, extra virgin olive oil and pinches of salt and pepper, then process or grind everything into a rough paste.

-- Once the risotto rice has cooled, combine the cornflour in a shallow bowl with 1/2 cup of water and whisk until fully combined.
+- Once the risotto rice has cooled, put the cornflour into a shallow bowl with 1/2 cup of water and whisk until fully combined.
 Put the panko breadcrumbs into a separate bowl.
 Next, scoop approximately 60g (0.2oz) or a spoonful of the rice mixture into your hand and press down to create a flat circle.
 Tip: wet your hands to prevent the rice sticking to your fingers.
 Add 1/2 a tablespoon of vegan cream cheese and 1/2 a tablespoon of pesto into the middle, then close in the edges.
-Spoon another 20g (0.7oz) of rice mixture on top to encase the filling.
-Use your hands to shape the mixture into a compact ball, then roll the ball in the cornflour and milk mixture, followed by the panko breadcrumbs until it's fully coated.
+Spoon another 20g (0.7oz) or so of rice mixture on top to encase the filling.
+Use your hands to shape the mixture into a compact ball, then roll the ball in the cornflour mixture, followed by the panko breadcrumbs until it's fully coated.
 Repeat until you have rolled all the rice mixture into balls.
-You should be left with 12 or so balls.
+You should have 12 or so balls.